mindsphere/mindsphere-node-sdk-examples/README.md

 git clone https://github.com/mindsphere/mindsphere-node-sdk-examples.git
 ```
 #### 2. Install required dependencies.
-- Create a folder named 'repo' in root directory of project.

 - Download Node JS SDK from  [Download](#2---download).
 - Unzip the downloaded file.
 - Navigate to <some path where unzipped folder is located>/mindsphere-node-sdk_1.0.0/modules/
-- Copy .tgz files of required dependent service/services in 'repo' folder.
+- Copy .tgz files of required dependent service/services in 'packages' folder.
 (For this project(mindsphere-sdk-node-examples) we will need all the .tgz files but you can choose to use only required subset of all avaiable SDKs for your project.)
+- For convinience `packages` folder is already created in root directory of project.
 - For convinience, package.json is populated with relative path to copied dependencies.

 #### 3. Push the App to CloudFoundry.